yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2021/index.md

 	"./fav.png| Just right click them!"
   >}}

-[Updating the results from a filtered search](https://github.com/yuzu-emu/yuzu/pull/6261) after you remove a directory.
-This fixes wrong behaviour if the user decided to do changes to the game folders while doing a filtered search.
+Additionally, they [updated the results from a filtered search](https://github.com/yuzu-emu/yuzu/pull/6261) after you remove a directory.
+This fixes incorrect behaviour if the user decides to modify the game folders while doing a filtered search.

 And lastly, fixing a [random bug that caused folders to expand or collapse when moving them in the game list.](https://github.com/yuzu-emu/yuzu/pull/6263)